raxITlabs/GrayZoneBench/README.md

 > **A beautiful CLI tool for evaluating AI safety approaches in the "gray zone" between helpful and harmful**

-GrayZoneBench is a research tool that evaluates how AI models handle dual-use and potentially risky requests—those ambiguous prompts that exist in the gray zone between clearly benign and obviously malicious.
-This benchmark is inspired by OpenAI's groundbreaking research on **safe completions**, a new paradigm that moves beyond binary refusal to provide nuanced, helpful responses while maintaining safety.
+GrayZoneBench is a research tool that evaluates how AI models navigate gray zone scenarios—those ambiguous prompts that exist between clearly safe and clearly harmful requests.
+This benchmark is inspired by OpenAI's groundbreaking research on **safe completions**, a new paradigm that moves beyond binary refusal to provide nuanced, helpful responses while maintaining safety through effective gray zone navigation.

 ## Research Background

 Traditional AI safety training follows a binary approach: either refuse completely or comply fully.
-This creates brittleness, especially for **dual-use cases** where the same request could serve legitimate or harmful purposes.
+This creates brittleness, especially for **gray zone scenarios** where the same request could serve legitimate or harmful purposes depending on context and execution.
 OpenAI's recent paper ["From Hard Refusals to Safe-Completions: Toward Output-Centric Safety Training"](https://openai.com/research/safe-completions) introduces a revolutionary alternative.

 **The Problem with Refusal-Only Training:**
 - Brittle boundaries based on user intent rather than output safety